 Want to get even more protein in your cat’s diet?
 Try out some of our high-protein kibble with over 90% animal-based proteins.

-Rabbit, turkey broth, turkey, turkey liver, dried egg product, natural flavor, salmon oil, agar-agar, barley grass, potassium chloride, choline chloride, taurine, salt, magnesium proteinate, dried New Zealand green mussels, thiamine mononitrate, vitamin E supplement, niacin supplement, menadione sodium bisulfite complex (source of Vitamin K activity), vitamin A supplement, D-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, folic acid, vitamin D3 supplement, zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, organic sunflower oil, ethylenediamine dihydriodide.
+Rabbit, turkey broth, turkey, turkey liver, egg product, natural flavor, salmon oil, agar-agar, barley grass, potassium chloride, choline chloride, taurine, salt, vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, vitamin A supplement, D-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, folic acid, vitamin D3 supplement), magnesium proteinate, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, organic sunflower oil, E-dihydroiodide), green lipped mussel.

 Crude Protein (min) 11.00%, Crude Fat (min) 6.00%, Crude Fiber (max) 1.00%, Moisture (max) 78.00%, Magnesium (min) 0.02% (max) 0.03%, Taurine (min) 0.10%.